Sorry, you need to enable JavaScript to visit this website.

 Eligible child care providers working with the TWC Pre-K Partnership team can apply for a one-time award of up to $25,000 for each new partnership classroom.
 The award will help child care providers with some of the costs of the new pre-k partnership classroom.
 The money is not intended to replace the contributions from the school.

-Applications for the award are open September through February.
+Applications for the award open annually on September 1st and close on January 15th.
 TWC will invite child care providers to apply for funding once they:

 Child care providers that did not work with TWC during the development of their pre-k partnership should contact the TWC Pre-K Partnership team to determine if they are eligible for the award.